Earthscott/python-challenge/README.md

 Print the results to the terminal and save the results in a text file.

-The input file is located in the PyBank/Resources folder, and the output is saved in the PyBank/Analysis folder.
-The script is executed from the PyBank folder.
+The input file is located in the `PyBank/Resources` folder, and the output is saved in the `PyBank/Analysis` folder.
+The script `main.pl` is executed from the `PyBank` folder.

 ## PyPoll